 There’s no way to predict what challenges your organisation will face in the future.
 There are likely to occur rapid changes to your industry or workplaces, rising stress and mental health issues or global development.
-But with resilience training, you can trust that your team will be equipped with the right skills for long-term success.
+But with change resilience training, you can trust that your team will be equipped with the right skills for long-term success.

 What are the different types of resilience?